 Research Study Overview

-Here's a preview of the insights — download the study for full access.
+Preview of survey insights — download the study now to get full access.

 Technology is undeniably playing a bigger role than ever before, but the pandemic also highlighted the need for human expertise.

 One thing is clear: to meet the ever-increasing demands for faster, cheaper shipping, companies must find the right balance between automation and people.

 To better understand how shippers and carriers are integrating technology in their operations today, and where they are investing for the future, we conducted an in-depth research study in 2019.